pvini07BR/3DSky/README.md

 Currently there is no way of compiling to a .cia file yet, as the program isn't finished yet.
 I plan on adding compiling to .cia when its more or less ready.

-Also, this repo comes with a .clangd file, which helps you to get code auto completion working.
+Also, this repo comes with a .clangd file, which helps you to get clangd auto completion working.
 However, it's paths are set for an Linux enviroment only.
-If you're on Windows or any other OS, all you need to do is change the paths.
-(I wish there was a way of setting the paths depending on the OS though)
+If you're on Windows or any other OS, all you need to do is change the paths (I wish there was a way of setting the paths depending on the OS though).

 But to get the auto completion fully working, you need the ``compile_commands.json`` file (as stated above).

+There is also a c_cpp_properties.json file for VSCode users with the C/C++ Language Extension.
+It only supports Windows with MSYS2 for now though.

 # Debugging